zeligism/zeligism.github.io/_drafts/2024-08-30-FYMeetsDV.md

 Now, given a specific gradient $$g$$, you can think of the convex conjugate (in the ideal case discussed here) as a quantity that is maximized at the point on which $$g$$ was evaluated.
 For example, if we know that $$g=\nabla f(y)$$, then $$\nabla f^\ast(g) = \nabla f^\ast(\nabla f(y)) = y$$, so the gradient of $$f^\ast$$ is just the inverse map of the gradient of $$f$$, i.e., $$\nabla f^\ast = (\nabla f)^{-1}$$.
-Strongly convex functions demonstrate the operational meaning of $$f^\ast$$ most clearly, and you can imagine that this meaning starts to deteriorate as you move further away from convexity.§
+Strongly convex functions demonstrate the operational meaning of $$f^\ast$$ most clearly, and you can imagine that this meaning starts to deteriorate as you move further away from convexity.

 **Geometric intuition.**
 The geometric intuition comes from [this Math StackExchange page](https://math.stackexchange.com/questions/1874482/geometric-intuition-of-conjugate-function).